acorg/midtools/README.md

 1. Given two references, should be able to extract two consensuses.

-1. Given a mixed infection (of genetically similar viruses) but only one reference genome, should be able to extract a consensus based on and alignment to the reference but also a second consensus corresponding to the unknown genome.
+1. Given a mixed infection (of genetically similar viruses) but only one reference genome, should be able to extract a first consensus based on and alignment to the reference but also a second consensus (hopefully) corresponding to the unknown genome.

 1. Why can't an algorithm like BWA or BLAST do this already?
 What are we adding?
-The subtraction of reads that don't match the consensus of the reads that do match.
-It's not the same as throwing away reads that don't match the reference - that would be relatively easy, you'd just make the matcher more strict.
+The subtraction of reads that don't match the consensus of the reads that do match (and then putting them together).
+It's not the same as throwing away reads that don't match the reference - that would be relatively easy: just make the matcher more strict.

 1. There is some ratio of virions from one virus to virions from the other.
-This is eventually reflected in some ratio of reads from one or the other.
+   This is eventually reflected in some ratio of reads from one virus or the other.
 The two viruses may be very similar (or identical) in parts and different in others.
 For the identical regions it may not be possible (and of course it doesn't matter) to tell which virus a read